Online Courses

 AP PSYCHOLOGY - GRADES 11-12

-Prerequisites: 11th or 12th grade status.
-A grade of 90% or better in previous social studies course or a grade of 80% or better in previous honors or AP social studies course.
+Prerequisites: A minimum A in previous social studies course or a grade of B or better in previous honors or AP social studies course.
+Highly recommended completion or concurrent enrollment in Anatomy and Physiology.

 AP Psychology is a college-level course providing students with an overview of the development of human behaviors and thoughts.
 Along with preparation for the AP Psychology exam, the goals of this course are to immerse students in modern psychological investigation techniques, to accentuate the ethics and morality of human and animal research, and to emphasize scientific critical thinking skills in application to the social sciences.
 Psychology is a diverse social and biological science with multiple perspectives and interpretations.
 The primary emphasis of this course is to help students develop an understanding of concepts rather than memorize terms and technical details.
 Students must take the Advanced Placement Exam.